3D printing software has improved tremendously over the near couple of years.

 12. Rhinoceros 3D

-Touted as one of the most versatile 3D-modelers, Rhino uses NURB, a mathematical model that is precise and enables the users to manipulate points, surfaces, meshes, curves, and solids in any manner.
+Touted as one of the most versatile 3D modelers, Rhinoceros 3D uses NURB, a mathematical model that is precise and enables the users to manipulate points, surfaces, meshes, curves, and solids in any manner.

 Apart from this, Rhinoceros 3D offers a wide range of design features to graphic designers.